aplbrain/microns_slack_bot/README.md

 ![alt text](https://github.com/nikood/microns_slack_bot/blob/main/figures/Microns_Slack_Bot.png)

 # microns_slack_bot
-Microns slack bot is sends updates on the MICrONS (Machine Intelligence From Cortical Networks) project in slack channels it has been added to or even direct messages.
+Microns slack bot is sends updates on the MICrONS (Machine Intelligence From Cortical Networks) project in Slack channels it has been added to or even direct messages.

 * **This bot sends daily update at 11:00 AM EST to the "proofreading-bot" channel in the MICrONS slack channel**
 ![alt text](https://github.com/nikood/microns_slack_bot/blob/main/figures/daily.png)